Managing the Project Finances

 The graph visually displays what happens with the money during the project implementation.
 The red line shows the periods in which the cash flow will be negative and you will have to use your own funds or funds from other projects.

 Example of a planned graph with a negative cash flow

 Here you can see the list of all actual project payments and expenses.

-Tips and Tricks.
-If you use the "Finance" section in your work very frequently, while, for example, the "Tasks" section, is used rarely, you can arrange the tabs in the order that is convenient for you.
-You can set your own order both for main or internal tabs
+Please note: If you use the Finance section in your work very frequently, while, for example, the Tasks section, is used rarely, you can arrange the tabs in the order that is convenient for you.
+You can set your own order both for main or internal tabs.

-Recording the income payments and project expenses are done by a project manager.
+Recording income payments and project expenses is performed by a project manager.
 This data is not available to anyone except him and the administrator of the Projects and Finance modules.

-If you do not want the manager to see the project finances, then close him an access to the application Finances.
+If you do not want the manager to see the project finances, then deny access to the Finances to him.
 You can do it by going to the section Get More Apps → Finance → User Access Settings.
 Read more about the access rights in our manual.